Karate Classes In St Helier

 Karate may perhaps be defined as a weapon free means of self defence.
 It is made up of dynamic offensive and defensive tactics applying every part of the body to their highest possible advantage.
 It’s an empty handed martial art that’s made to defend against armed opponents.

 Why It Is Good To Practice Karate

-Good for the cardiovascular system, good for fitness and mental clarity.
-Will teach willpower and the capability to adhere to instructions under pressure.
-Enthusiasts of Karate usually go through the martial art into later life.
-It gives you feelings of success only achievable by way of specific sporting activities and martial arts.
+Beneficial for the heart, perfect for physical fitness and mental clarity.
+Instructs willpower along with the capability to abide by directions under pressure.
+Practitioners of Karate typically go through the martial art into later life.
+It offers a sense of accomplishment only achievable through certain sports activities and martial arts.

 Karate Classes In St Helier

 Our Karate classes in St Helier are prepared for all kinds of people, usually one of these three: Those that wish to practice a new martial-art or sports activity which hopefully keeps them in shape Those who are serious about learning Karate & Those that wish to develop the ability to defend themselves and increase their confidence in day to day life We can work with men, women and children of every age irrespective of their experience or physical ability.

 Karate practice (St Helier ) – Our Karate Classes in St Helier

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in St Helier .